cspui/spotefy/README.md

 # 🎧 Spotefy

-> A lightweight web audio player that can be hosted and supports any platform.
+> A lightweight web audio player that can be hosted and accessed with any platform.

 ### 📁 File Structure
     .